carolahp/Espell2/README.md

 # Espell2
-Temporary repository for saving espell remake that works with PharoBootstrapGeneric
+Espell remake to work with MetaL.